DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

 These aims are in tension: design decisions which increase the quality and reliability of data-collection often increase the (potential) for impact on the customer system.

 This document lays out the design priorities of the crashtracker, describes how the current architecture affects/implements those priorities, and then lays out a plan for future improvements to the crashtracking ecosystem.
+It focuses on the design and implementation of the current (version 1) crashtracker: i.e., either features that are already implemented, or are scheduled to be implemented in the near future.
+Additional improvements will be the subject for future RFCs.

 ## Design Priorities